 However, we can eliminate this by cutting off the affected area and using the proper fungicide.

 Quick Troubleshoot for Staghorn Fern

-Significant problems that arise while taking care of a mounted Staghorn Fern are overwatering, exposure to extreme humidity, loose wooden plank support, and leaves drooping.
+Significant problems arising while caring for a mounted Staghorn Fern are overwatering, exposure to extreme humidity, loose wooden plank support, and leaves drooping.

-But don’t worry, I will list some common troubleshooting tips that will come in handy very often than not.
+But don’t worry; I will list some common troubleshooting tips that are often handy.

-- Overwatering may cause brown spots to your plants so, limit your watering to 2 – 3 days a week.
+- Overwatering may cause brown spots on your plants, so limit watering to 2-3 days a week.

-- Make sure the wooden support is strong enough to keep the plant attached to the substratum.
+- Ensure the wooden support is strong enough to keep the plant attached to the substratum.

 - Don’t let the soil be arid.

-Mounting flora imitating fauna, Staghorn Fern, may seem challenging at a glance.
+Mounting flora imitating fauna, Staghorn Fern, may seem challenging.

-But, if you’re looking forward to becoming a plant parent but don’t know basic gardening, these low-maintenance and resistant plants may be an excellent start to get your thumb green.
+But, if you’re looking forward to becoming a plant parent but don’t know basic gardening, these low-maintenance plants may be an excellent start to getting your thumb green.